Encouraging innovation and competition

 From this show, pupils received expressions of interest from individuals wishing to purchase competition entries and from companies interested in working with them.

-Now in the Upper Sixth, Rebe Casselden and Ella Howlett won the Bloor Homes 2014 ‘Home for Design’ competition.
+Rebe Casselden and Ella Howlett won the Bloor Homes 2014 ‘Home for Design’ competition.
 Bloor Homes commented that the girls’ entry was an extremely well thought-out design.
 The home they designed has been built by Bloor Homes.

 It is a four-bedroom, four-bathroom property with an open-plan living space acting as the centre of the house.
 The house features a supporting structure built around the central staircase and an innovative underground heating system.
 Commenting on the winners, Richard O’Brien, Group Design Director at Bloor Homes, said: We’re absolutely delighted with this year’s competition.
 We received entries from across England and it was a difficult decision to cut them down to the final five, let alone select a winner.